AndyYuen/tab5-llm-client/README.md

 * once the websocket is connected, the "Clear" and "Submit" buttons appear near the botton left-hand-side.
 ![Websocket Connected](images/connected.jpg)
 * you can change the ws-URI and click "Connect" to connect to another LLM Module Kit websocket if you have more that one LLM Module Kit.
 * you can enter your question for the LLM in the input textarea (on the left) and click the "Submit" button to send your question to the LLM via the python server.
+(The LLM appears to be tolerable of my typos ;-)
 * the "Clear" and "Submit" buttons disappear until the response from the LLM is complete.
 ![LLM Interaction](images/llmInteraction.jpg)
 * the keyboard, if not present, will apear when you touch either the ws-URI or question input textareas